-If you’re not in the red with your volume, and there appears to be pops, cracks, or hidden noises, in your clips, samples and loops, something is wrong.
+If you’re not in the red with your volume, and there appears to be pops, cracks, or hidden noises, in your clips, samples, something is wrong.
 Make sure you’re utilizing a volume fade of some sort at the beginning and end of every audio clip in your DAW.

 Editing is a crucial step in music production, and it’s in the third stage in the music production process.

 This particular workflow is what all the pro’s do, and this is a must for you and your future music career.